 Coenzyme Q10 is beneficial for polycystic ovary syndrome

-Polycystic ovary syndrome (polycystic ovary syndrome) is the most common endocrine disease in women of childbearing age, with a prevalence of about 5-21%.
+Polycystic ovary syndrome is the most common endocrine disorder in women of reproductive age, with a prevalence of about 5-21%.

-Patients often experience symptoms such as reproductive dysfunction (hyperandrogenism, hirsutism, ovulation cessation, infertility, menstrual disorders), metabolic system abnormalities (obesity, diabetes, and cardiovascular disease) and mood disorders, etc.
+Patients often present with symptoms such as reproductive dysfunction (hyperandrogens, hirsutism, cessation of ovulation, infertility, menstrual disorders), metabolic system abnormalities (obesity, diabetes, and cardiovascular disease), and mood disorders.

-It has also been clinically found that more than half of patients will develop hyperinsulinemia and dyslipidemia, which greatly increases the risk of cardiovascular disease.
+It has also been clinically found that more than half of patients will have hyperinsulinemia and dyslipidemia, which greatly increases the risk of cardiovascular disease.
 Note 12

-*Conclusion: Coenzyme Q10 (Coenzyme Q10) may have a positive effect on improving polycystic ovary syndrome, and it needs to be further verified by more large-scale controlled studies
+*Conclusion: Coenzyme Q10 may have a positive effect on improving polycystic ovary syndrome, which needs to be further verified by more large controlled studies

 Coenzyme Q10 improves Parkinson’s disease